 Over the past 20 years Christopher Nolland has established a national practice as Special Settlement Counsel, acting as the primary negotiator for one party in a non-neutral role.
-Mr. Nolland has been engaged as Settlement Counsel in dozens of significant matters, primarily complex business and multi-party fiduciary disputes, including major trust and probate litigation, director and officer litigation, professional liability, intellectual property, and partnership and closely held business litigation.
-One focus of Mr. Nolland's Settlement Counsel activities has involved significant insolvency and litigation trustee matters.
+Mr. Nolland has been engaged as Settlement Counsel in dozens of significant matters, typically complex business and multi-party fiduciary disputes, including major trust and probate litigation, director and officer litigation, professional liability (legal, accounting and auditing malfeasance claims), intellectual property and patent disputes, partnership and closely held business litigation, significant insurance disputes, and high stakes employment matters.
+One focus of Mr. Nolland's Settlement Counsel activities has involved settlement negotiations of significant insolvency and litigation trustee matters involving claims of fraudulent transfers, Ponzi schemes, insider self-dealing, or other actionable conduct.

 Referred to as the "Settlemeister" in 1998 by Texas Lawyer, Mr. Nolland's Settlement Counsel practice has since been the subject of legal and business publications.
 A lead article appearing jointly in the Texas Lawbook and the Dallas Morning News noted that Mr. Nolland literally conceived and defined the concept of Settlement Counsel over 20 years ago.